threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 # Offer Resources

+Farmers offer data, network and cloud resources by hosting nodes on the ThreeFold Platform.

 ## Pricing

 Farmers and farming pools decide on their own price as long as it stays between the range specified in the [Use Resources](./use_resources.md) section.